TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe11_item_variants/README.md

 This example is an Item with variants, illustrating two different ways of changing the rendering to suit the variant.

+Note that- in general, if you have an Item with a few variants (say up to sixteen), you should implement these as separate items
+For example - see vanilla's GREEN_BED, BLACK_BED, RED_BED etc.  If you do that, then the techniques in this example are not required and you can just base your code on mbe10.

+However if you have many different variants, or your item changes its appearance based on its state (for example:
+ * a magical wand that charges up over time and gradually changes its appearance
+ * a sword where you can independently customise the appearance of the blade, crossguard, and pommel ), then the two methods in this example might be of interest.

-The bottle has two types of information, both stored in the metadata / damage of the ItemStack:
+The bottle has two types of information, both stored in the NBT data of the itemstack:

-* Bottle contents (LIME, LEMON, CHERRY, ORANGE)
+* Bottle contents (LIME, LEMON, CHERRY, ORANGE) - uses IItemColor to change the colour
-* Bottle fullness (EMPTY, 25%, 50%, 75%, 100%)
+* Bottle fullness (EMPTY, 25%, 50%, 75%, 100%) - uses custom BakedModel to change the shape

 It will show you: